intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 ## Parallel perfect fifths and perfect octaves (PP5, PP8)

 Part-writing errors result from poor voice-leading.
 For example, look at the progression below and try to find our first major error: *parallel perfect octaves* (PP8).
-Once you have found it, look to see if a voicing rule has been broken.
+Once you have found it, look to see if a voicing rule (e.g. spacing, doubling, etc.) has been broken.
 If the voicing error is not fixed, is there any way to avoid the parallel octaves without incorrectly resolving a tendency tone?

 {% capture ex1 %}X:1
 T:Parallel perfect octaves (PP8)